 - Use boxes of prepared slips mentioned under formation of symbols and let an older child take the teacher's role.
 He or she can be doing math work too by “recording” turns on a chart or graph if introduced to its use.

 - One child can set up a quantity of beads, her friend has to form the appropriate symbol.
 Or she can form symbol, and friend must form quantity.
 Another child can record the outcome of this work on a chart too.

 - Child can count random quantities or the whole bank.

-- Child can count stamps in the stamp game after having an introduction.
+- Count stamps in the stamp game after having an introduction.

 - Can do this with pennies, nickels, dimes, quarters and dollars to teach equivalence of coins.

 - Gradually withdraw from giving child numerals and let him read numerals in a prepared booklet or copy them from a card.
 At this point direct the child to begin his work by preparing his own small bank which he keeps on a tray on his mat.
 This reduces trips to the shelf which confuse and frustrate many children during calculation work.
 If working on static problems, the child needs nine of each quantity in his bank.
 If working on dynamic problems he needs eighteen units, tens, and hundreds and nine thousands in his bank.

 - When the child can work from a booklet, he is probably ready to do these problems individually.

 - If writing is a problem, stamps can be used to record the answers.